nick-luo/Kraken.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 For discussion and/or questions around the CryptoExchange.Net and implementation libraries, feel free to join.

 ## Release notes
-* Version 3.0.0-beta4 - 05 Feb 2022
+* Version 3.0.0 - 18 Feb 2022
-    * Updated CryptoExchange.Net, adding Cancellation token support for Common interface and SymbolOrderBook
-    * Fixed output spamming of unhandled messages when subscribing multiple symbols

-* Version 3.0.0-beta3 - 31 Jan 2022
-    * Updated CryptoExchange.Net

-* Version 3.0.0-beta2 - 24 Jan 2022
-    * Updated CryptoExchange.Net

-* Version 3.0.0-beta1 - 15 Jan 2022
-    * Updated CryptoExchange.Net

-* Version 3.0.0-alpha6 - 07 Jan 2022
-    * Updated CrytpoExchange.Net
-    * Added optional parameter for socket client lifetime in AddKraken
+	* Added Github.io page for documentation: https://jkorf.github.io/Kraken.Net/

-* Version 3.0.0-alpha5 - 03 Jan 2022
-    * Updated CryptoExchange.Net

-* Version 3.0.0-alpha4 - 01 Jan 2022
+	* Added unit tests for parsing the returned JSON for each endpoint and subscription
-    * New comon implementation, added AddKraken extension method
+	* Added AddKraken extension method on IServiceCollection for easy dependency injection

-* Version 3.0.0-alpha3 - 27 Dec 2021
+	* Added URL reference to API endpoint documentation for each endpoint
+	* Added default rate limiter

+	* Refactored client structure to be consistent across exchange implementations
+	* Renamed various properties to be consistent across exchange implementations

+	* Cleaned up project structure
+	* Fixed various models

-    * Updated CryptoExchange.Net
+	* Updated CryptoExchange.Net, see https://github.com/JKorf/CryptoExchange.Net#release-notes

-* Version 3.0.0-alpha2 - 21 Dec 2021
-    * Update to new CryptoExchange.Net version

-* Version 3.0.0-alpha1 - 07 Dec 2021
-    * Initial version new CryptoExchange.Net.
-More documentation coming soon
+	* See https://jkorf.github.io/Kraken.Net/MigrationGuide.html for additional notes for updating from V2 to V3

 * Version 2.2.3 - 08 Oct 2021
     * Updated CryptoExchange.Net to fix some socket issues